libraries-fi/kirkanta-api/doc/documentation.md

 By default queries return data for all available languages.
 To fetch only one language at a time, it is possible to use parameter `lang`.

+#### Identifying translatable fields
+Basically any field with a user-readable string value is considered translatable.
+In rare cases other type of data such as nested objects could also be translatable (e.g. `library.primaryContactInfo`).
+Due to lack of human power we do not provide schemas here.

+One can visit our repository for [Kirkanta](https://github.com/libraries-fi/kirkanta/tree/master/src/Entity) and look at the source code to understand, which fields should be expected to vary by language.
+The base entity classes contain all non-translatable fields whereas their "EntityData" counterparts contain all those fields that are to be translated.

 ### Inclusion of related data
 Queries allow fetching some relations within the same query.
 When parameter `refs` is applied, the result set will contain an additional property `references` that contains a map of each relation